 System variables

 System variables are predefined variables that exist for all users in your account.
 Use them to insert timestamps or Zap metadata in your Zaps.
-You can identify system variables in Zaps, as they appear with the file box icon
+You can identify system variables in Zaps, as they appear with the file box icon and are pink.
+You can find them in the Variables library:

-and are pink.
-You can find them in the Variables library:- In the bottom left, click Variables.
-A dialog box will appear with the Variables library.
+- In the bottom left, click Library.
+A dialog box will appear with the library and open to the Variables section and Zap tab by default.

 You can map system variables to fields in any action step in your Zap.